 TeamCity tries to detect if the sources in the checkout directory are not corresponding to the expected state and triggers clean checkout in such cases to ensure sources are appropriate.
 This means that under certain circumstances TeamCity can detect clean checkout is necessary even if it is not enabled in the VCS settings and not requested by the user from web UI.
-In such cases all the content of the checkout directory is deleted and it is re-populated by the sources from scratch.
+In such cases, all the content of the checkout directory is deleted and it is re-populated by the sources from scratch.
 If any details are available on the decision, they are added into the build log before checkout-related logging.

 Here is the summary of cases when TeamCity performs automatic clean checkout:

-- if it is enabled using the Clean all files in the checkout directory before the build option in the "Version Control Settings" of the build configuration.
+- if it is enabled using the Clean all files in the checkout directory before the build option in the "Version Control Settings" of the build configuration

 - build checkout directory was not found or is empty (either the build configuration is started on the agent for the first time or the directory has disappeared since the last build).
-This also covers
+This also covers the following:

 - a user invoked "Enforce clean checkout" action from the web UI for a build configuration or agent